 A good gearbox was found in use driving a factory shaft

-Pedestal for pan.
+Pedestal for the pan.
 Brake levers and the radiator cap

 Restoring the Citroen

-It all started after finding a right hand mudguard, a valance panel and a running board.
-After a little scratching around in the dirt and the digging up of a door catch, a door handle and the beading from the only door.
+It all started after finding a right-hand mudguard, a valance panel and a running board.
+After a little scratching around in the dirt and the digging up of a door latch, a door handle and the beading from the only door.

 The door beading allowed me to ascertain the size of the door.
 The remainder of the measurements were mainly estimated from an enlarged photo of an original Citroen.
 Tom Walters using his plumbing skills, bent the body parts while I completed the shaping.
 Most of the timber was obtained from shipyards, with the sections in the door, over the cowl and door frames being fashioned from maple.
 The body was then sheeted with Zincaneal, tacked onto the wooden frame.

 After the body, the mechanicals were commenced with the re-boring of the engine, valves re-seated and reground etc.